caikit/community/community-membership.md

   - Tests consistently pass
   - Addresses bugs or issues discovered after code is accepted
 - Members can review and approve via the GitHub workflow.
 This review work is not sufficient to merge a PR.
-There will still need to be a review by an *maintainer*.
+There will still need to be a review by a *maintainer*.
 - Members can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.